PPlayerxx/RaiPlay/README.md

-Porting del plugin KODI ufficiale di RAI Play su xbmc4xbox
+Porting of the Kodi plugin to xbmc4xbox

-•Working list:

-Radio Replay

-Programmi On demand (se molto lunghi finisce la memoria a disposizione)

-Archivio telegiornali

-Funzione di ricerca programmi

-Vista home page sito

 •To do list:

-Diretta radio (out of memory)
+Live radio (out of memory, works if you first download and run the m3u8 file )

-Diretta TV (out of memory)
+Live TV (out of memory, need to understand how it works)

-Ridurre tempi di caricamento
+Fix some on demand programs not playing (the m3u8 file works, but on the Xbox it searches for a different link, need to look at it)